 Read his full bio here.

 In 2009, Dr. Kent Paredes Scribner was the superintendent of the Phoenix Union High School District, a post he had held since 2008.
 Phoenix Union is the largest high school district in Arizona, serving over 27,000 students in grades 9 through 12.

 Scribner led several successful educational initiatives during his tenure.
-Phoenix Union became the only district in Arizona to offer International Baccalaureate programs at two schools, North High School and Betty Fairfax High School.
+Phoenix Union recently became the only district in Arizona to offer International Baccalaureate programs at two schools, North High School and Betty Fairfax High School.
 Central High School became Arizona’s first Cambridge International Centre, adopting the prestigious Cambridge Curriculum.
 The first ever Montessori High School program in Arizona was established at Camelback High School in 2012.

 The local business and professional people

 Phoenix is one of the lucky communities to have a chapter of Social Venture Partners (SVPAZ) an international philanthropic group which provides its subject charities support via both funding and talent.
 SVPAZ is essentially an angel investor for charitable causes.
 In Phoenix, SVPAZ has established an unusual direction called its Education Affinity Group.